 Top speed: 250 km/h

 First thing that struck me was that, I could barely decipher if it were the new one from the rear quarter view.
-Don’t get me wrong, I am quite a car bore but the sides of Mark III Audi TT are identical to its predecessor in my eyes.
-Maybe the looks of the latest TT will grow on me as times goes by though the last one with LEDs looked achingly beautiful to me.
+Don’t get me wrong, I am quite a car bore but the sides of Mark III Audi TT are quite identical to its predecessor.
+Maybe the looks of the latest TT will grow on me as times goes by though the last one with LEDs does look good.
 It was sleek, curvaceous and even better looking in S line trim however the interior was very much from the past decade.

-I am relatively excited to drive the new TT since it’s been said to be the best driving one yet so it better not let me down on this.
+I am relatively excited to drive the new TT since it’s been said to be the best driving one yet so it better not be a let down.
 Shortly after setting off, I noticed that the ride is surprisingly taut despite having active dampers.
 The MQB platform made the seventh instalment of the Golf GTI sporty yet very comfortable while things are busier in the TT.
 I’m guessing it is packing a lot in the driving department and I couldn’t wait to get to less busy familiar roads.

 On the flip side, the S tronic gearbox is no less than one of the best double clutch systems in the business.
 I dare say it is just as good as a PDK found in the 991 Carrera.
-Plus the engine sounds healthy on the limit while exhaust noise could be heard are both very good traits indeed.
-The car being small in proportions coupled with a steering that is light and precise on low speeds makes the TT easy to maneuverer about our busy streets.
+Plus the engine sounds healthy on the limit while exhaust noise could be heard, both are very good traits indeed.
+The car being small in proportions coupled with a steering that is light and precise on low speeds makes the TT easy to maneuverer about.

-The TT to me is a great everyday car which is ideal for those who would like an alternative the conventional German sedans say, the 3 series, C class or an A4.
+The TT to me is a great everyday car, ideal for those who would like an alternative the conventional German sedans say, the 3 series, C class or an A4.
 Starting from 285 grand, it is pretty much unrivalled if you could keep your hands off the cooker jar of optional extras.
-Both Bang & Olufsen and full LED headlamps at 3, 5 thousand respectively are necessities while Matrix lights is tempting at 9, navigation for another 9.5.
+Both Bang & Olufsen and full LED headlamps at 3 and 5 thousand respectively are necessities while Matrix lights is tempting at 9, navigation for another 9.5.
 Just forget the expensive S line package and 19 inch alloys.